 Shong has experience with litigation proceedings before the Federal Courts, Patent Trial and Appeal Board, and International Trade Commission.

 He has counseled clients on licensing standards essential patents involving FRAND issues and has evaluated patent portfolios for acquisition.

-His technical expertise spans a diverse array of fields including cloud based computing, artificial intelligence, machine learning, materials science, semiconductor manufacturing, circuits, logic design, embedded systems, wireless communications, and software engineering.
+His technical expertise spans a diverse array of fields including cloud based computing, artificial intelligence, machine learning, clean energy, materials science, semiconductor manufacturing, circuits, logic design, embedded systems, wireless communications, and software engineering.
 He also has detailed experience with standards essential patents related to industry standards such as Bluetooth, ZigBee, 802.15.4, 802.11, 3G, 4G LTE, H.264/AVC, and H.265/HEVC.

 He is a certified privacy professional, CIPP/US, and is knowledgeable about various privacy frameworks in the U.S.

 Shong received a JD, a Ph.
 D in Electrical Engineering with minors in Materials Science and Chemistry, and a B.S. in Electrical Engineering and Computer Science, from the University of California at Berkeley.
 Before attending law school, Shong conducted materials characterization at the Stanford Synchrotron Radiation Laboratory; conducted research on synthesis of nanoparticle based ionic materials at the National Institute of Materials Science in Tsukuba, Japan; worked as a product engineer developing flash memory at Spansion, LLC (now part of Cypress Semiconductor); and developed voice recognition software from open source components at the International Computer Science Institute at Berkeley.